bschollnick/Odds-and-Ends/README.md

 The gallery application will graduating to v1.00 status shortly.
 The Directory Caching package, is used by the gallery, for it caching performance.

+Directory Caching has moved to a separate repository -  https://github.com/bschollnick/Directory_Caching

 Please see the Documentation at https://bschollnick.github.io